Adult Non-Credit Language Course Instructors

 Jeffery Gumz, Spanish

 Jeff grew up in rural north central Wisconsin and graduated from Colby High School in 1988.
 He graduated from UW Oshkosh in 1992 with a bachelor's degree in psychology and a minor in Spanish.
 He spent 1992-94 in the cloud forests of eastern Ecuador working with sheep and guinea pig farmers as a Peace Corps volunteer.
 He taught ESL and Spanish in Haysville, Kansas, while earning a master’s degree in education from Wichita State University from 1995-99.
 He has taught Spanish for Northeast Wisconsin Technical College in Green Bay and St. Norbert College.
-He’s been a teacher at historic Green Bay East High School since 1999, where he began as a bilingual social studies teacher.
-Currently, he teaches government/economics, psychology and AP psychology.
+He’s been a teacher with the Green Bay Area Public School District since 1999, where he began as a bilingual social studies teacher.
+Currently, he teaches government/economics, psychology and IB psychology at historic Green Bay West High School.
 In his free time, Jeff enjoys reading, taking long walks and visiting his wife’s family in México.
 Jeff resides in the town of Scott with his wife and two sons.

 Jen Holtebeck, Spanish

-Jen Holtebeck graduated from the University of Wisconsin - Eau Claire in 1998 with a Bachelor of Arts in Spanish education.
-She has nine years of experience teaching high school and middle school Spanish, levels I-IV, and has traveled in Mexico and Spain.
-Jen is currently a stay-at-home mom in De Pere, where she lives with her husband and two daughters, when she’s not teaching Spanish at St. Norbert.
+Jen Holtebeck graduated from the University of Wisconsin - Eau Claire in 1998 with a Bachelor of Arts in Spanish education and from Viterbo University in 2014 with a Master of Arts in Education.
+She has experience teaching adult English learners, high school and middle school, and adult Spanish learners, and has traveled in Mexico and Spain.
+Jen lives in De Pere with her husband and two daughters.

 Chris Robokoff, Spanish